API Keys

 | Detections | A Detection is a grouping of convictions, which are malicious events. |

-| Integrations | Integrations with third-party tools, like Azure ML and Azure Sentinel. |
+| Integrations | Integrations with third-party tools, like AWS and Databricks. |

 | Model Inventory | The Model Inventory is for model scans. |